qsliu2017/gitlab-runner/docs/install/windows.md

 As a single source of truth we use
 <https://docs.microsoft.com/en-us/lifecycle/products/> which specifies
 both the release and mainstream support dates.

+NOTE:
+For Docker executor for Windows containers, please see the [list of supported Windows versions](../executors/docker.md#supported-windows-versions) which may differ from the list below.
+Docker executor for Windows containers has strict version requirements, because containers have to match the version of the host OS.

 Below is a list of versions that are commonly used and their end of life
 date: